You are here

 Consultation on how we regulate, inspect and rate services

 We asked people to give us their views about our plans to change the way we regulate, inspect and rate care services.
-The changes include things like:
+The changes included:

 - what we look at on an inspection.

 - how we judge what 'good' care looks like.